browserify/module-deps/readme.markdown

 in their package.json at the `opts.transformKey` path.
 These transformations only apply to the files directly in the module itself, not to the module's dependants nor to its dependencies.

+# output objects

+The objects emitted from module-deps include file contents, metadata, and dependencies.

+* source: the complete source code of the file as a string
+* file: the filename
+* sortKey: a string that consists of the dependency path from root to this file, along with line numbers of the require statements.
+This makes it possible to sort the results in order written in the source.
+* deps: an object that maps between the string given to the `require` method and the filename it resolves to

 ## package.json transformKey